patchgirl/patchgirl.github.io/_drafts/2020_06_25-static-haskell-binary.md

 categories: haskell
 ---

-In this post, I'll try to explain what are dynamic librairies and static executable.
+In this post, I'll try to explain what are dynamic libraries and static executable.
 I'll also show how to create the latter with Nix on Linux.

 # Introduction